dortegadelv/HaplotypeDFEStandingVariation/Programs/ExamplePipeline/README.md

 The likelihood table will be generated using an importance sampling approach.
 To run step 2, start by using the script SimulateUsingISRoutine.sh

-`bash SimulateUsingISRoutine.sh HomozygoteFitness HeterozygoteFitness PresentDayAlleleFrequency Replicates PresentDayChromosomes Identifier DemScenario SelValuesForwardFile SampleSize`
+`bash SimulateUsingISRoutine.sh HomozygoteFitness HeterozygoteFitness PresentDayAlleleFrequency Replicates Identifier DemScenario SelValuesForwardFile SampleSize`

 Where: